meetecho/janus-gateway/README.md

 14.04 LTS).
 In that case, you'll have to [install it manually](http://www.opus-codec.org).

-If your distro ships a pre-1.5 version of libsrtp, it may be better to uninstall that version and [install 1.5 manually](https://github.com/cisco/libsrtp/releases).
+If your distro ships a pre-1.5 version of libsrtp, it may be better to uninstall that version and [install 1.5 or 2.0.0 manually](https://github.com/cisco/libsrtp/releases).
 In fact, 1.4.x is known to cause several issues with WebRTC.
-Installation is quite straightforward:
+Installation of version 1.5.4 is quite straightforward:

 	wget https://github.com/cisco/libsrtp/archive/v1.5.4.tar.gz
 	tar xfv v1.5.4.tar.gz